Rag Doll (Peter Merkel Jr.): The New 52

 In The New 52 continuity reboot, Peter Merkel Jr. first appears as an inmate of Arkham Asylum.
 He is later hired to "kill" Barbara Gordon's roommate Alysia Yeoh and her friends, under the pretense that they are eco-terrorists.
 Operating as Rag Doll, he pursues Alysia, but Batgirl stops him and beats him.
 During the confrontation, Rag Doll realizes that the situation is a set-up.
 Later, he confronts and kills his employer for lying to him.

 Powers and abilities

 Through a series of surgeries, Rag Doll had his biological joints replaced with artificial ones.
 These joints allow him to bend, compress, and contort in ways even master contortionists cannot.
 Rag Doll requires a special emollient to keep his artificial joints from tearing through his skin.
 He often wields a knife and is an adequate hand-to-hand fighter.

 Other versions

-An alternate universe variant of Rag Doll appears in the Flashpoint tie-in Deadman and the Flying Graysons.
+An alternate universe version of Rag Doll appears in the Flashpoint tie-in Deadman and the Flying Graysons.
 This version works at Haly's Circus before being killed in an Amazon attack.